dorna6/md-file-writer/README.md

-# md-file-writer
+# Goals

-a python module for writing md files
+create a simple way to generate a nice looking md files